ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Each PyAnsys library should have a ``README.rst`` file in the root directory.

-The preferred format of this file is `reStructuredText Markup Syntax`_ or a although `Markdown Syntax`_ can be used too.
-While Markdown syntax has better GitHub support, text in RST files can be reused within Sphinx documentation.
+The preferred format of this file is `reStructuredText Markup Syntax`_, although `Markdown Syntax`_ can be used too.
+While Markdown syntax has better GitHub support, ReStructured Text (RST) files can be reused within Sphinx documentation.
 This avoids duplication between the ``README.rst`` and the main ``index.rst`` in the ``doc/source/`` directory.